-Amelia Island sharks’ teeth have been sourced to the dredging of the St. Mary’s river and reportedly dated to a 20-million-year-old geological deposit.
-The island receives material from this source in beach renourishment efforts.
-Shark teeth can be found all around Amelia’s beaches.
-Tides and currents disperse this natural treasure of fossilized teeth, much to the delight of beachcombers.
+Amelia Island sharks’ teeth are sourced to the dredging of nearby channel to the north and west.
+The teeth are said to date back to a 20-million-year-old geological deposit.
+Over time, tides, currents and “beach nourishment” projects disperse this natural treasure of fossilized shark teeth along the shoreline much to the delight of beachcombers.

-Younger children, especially, love to find the teeth and proudly bring them home to show friends their natural souvenir.
+Younger children, especially, love to find the teeth and proudly bring home a natural souvenir.
 Plenty of adults also like the challenge of scouring the shoreline.
 Many fine collections can be found in the dwellings of local residents.